singhh5050/AMD-writeup/README.md

 ## Results?

 Since I couldn't actually run this (no AMD GPU access), check out [docs/ANALYSIS.md](docs/ANALYSIS.md) for a theoretical discussion of how these different versions should perform and why.

-## Important Note

-Just to be super clear - this is all theoretical code that I wrote to demonstrate the progression from basic to optimized GPU programming on AMD hardware.
-I wasn't able to run it myself (stuck with a Mac), but the code structure is solid and should work if you've got the right setup.
+The code structure is solid, though, and should work if you've got the right setup.
 Think of it as a "here's how you'd do it" guide rather than a "here's how it performs" benchmark.